• Skip to primary navigation

 Instructions

 • Blend ingredients.
 The best way to quickly blend the protein powder, vanilla, milk & cocoa powder is by adding the ingredients to a blender and blending until smooth, about 1-2 pulses max.
 If you don't feel like getting the blender out, you can also use a handheld milk frother, a shaker cup, or simply whisk the protein powder & cocoa into the vanilla and milk on the stove top, which I find to be the next best alternative.
-NOTE: If you are using whey protein, do NOT blend!
-Whey thickens up and creates a less than ideal hot cocoa texture.
-If your only option is whey protein, you'll need to continuously whisk the protein powder and milk while heating.
-You may also need to add additional milk until you've reached the desired thickness.

 • Heat the hot cocoa mix.
 Once you've mixed up the ingredients, pour them into a small pot on the stove top & heat the mixture over medium heat until just boiling, about 3 minutes.
 While the hot cocoa is heating, gently whisk it to ensure no clumps of protein powder remain.
 If your cocoa is too thick, add additional milk until desired thickness is reached.